 Many of us remember the excitement of being a teenager and first learning how to drive.
 But while getting a driver’s license is an essential rite of passage, not all teenagers acknowledge the responsibilities that come with it.
 Teenagers who are not careful behind the wheel can cause accidents that lead to horrific injuries, expensive medical bills, and debilitating emotional distress.

-If a teenage driver hit you in Durham, the team at Kreger Brodish LLP can help you pursue compensation for your injuries.
-For more than a decade, our firm has represented injured North Carolinians and helped them get the money they deserve when they need it the most.
-Let us put this experience and dedication to work on your behalf.
+If a teenage driver hits you in Durham, the team at Kreger Brodish LLP can help you pursue compensation for your injuries.
+For over a decade, our firm has represented injured North Carolinians and helped them get the money they deserve when they need it the most.
+So let us put this experience and dedication to work on your behalf.
 Call us today or visit our contact page for a free consultation with a Durham teen driving car accident lawyer.

 Teen Car Accident Statistics in North Carolina

 According to the North Carolina Department of Transportation (NCDOT), 6,850 drivers ages 15-19 were injured or killed in accidents during one recent year.
 Data shows there were 6,786 injuries to teen drivers and 64 deaths.
 That same year, 82,886 drivers were killed or injured statewide.
 In other words, teen drivers accounted for more than 8 percent of all injuries and fatalities to North Carolina drivers that year.

 Concerningly alcohol-related injuries and deaths are common among teen drivers.
 According to the NCDOT, 1,112 alcohol-related crashes involving teen drivers or passengers occurred in one recent year.
 These crashes led to 546 injuries and 17 deaths among teen drivers and passengers.
 The report also notes that alcohol-related crashes involving teens accounted for about 2 percent of all crashes statewide, nearly 17 percent of all teen crash fatalities, and 5 percent of all teen crash injuries.